diegolamonica/XTemplate/readme.md

 # XTemplate
 A Simple Javascript library to manage HTML Fragments templates

-**To see XTemplate in action download the package and open files in examples directory in your browser**
+**To see XTemplate in action download the package and open files of `examples` directory in your browser or else see it on [http://diegolamonica.info/demo/xtemplate/](http://diegolamonica.info/demo/xtemplate/)**

 ## ChangeLog

+### 2015-05-25: V 1.4
+- Minor improvements in the `{=expression}` evaluation placeholder
+- Now subpattern arguments accepts the use of `+` (see documentation)
+- jQuery defined from anonymous function initialization
+- added `invoice.html` as real world example
+- updated all the examples to improve comprehensiveness
+- Updated the documentation

 ### 2015-05-21: V 1.3
 - Improved the `{=expression}` evaluation making it more safer, updated docummentation